 She writes as a former soldier in the US Army Reserve, a mind solidly imprinted by 20 years under the big skies of Oklahoma, and a woman “with loyalties scattered over the landscape” (to steal from Marge Piercy).
 Not necessarily in that order and never all at once.

 A self-described open mic tourist, Anna aims to read in all 50 states, starting with the lower 48, by 2020.
-So far she’s up to 25, including events in Raleigh, Durham, Chicago, Savannah, Atlanta, Nashville, Las Vegas, New York City, Charleston, Oakland, Norfolk, Kansas City (MO), Texas, Oklahoma, Maryland, Wisconsin, Minnesota, New Jersey, Maine (which totally counts even though no one else showed up), Ohio, Florida, West Virginia, Indiana, Kentucky, and Hawaii (times 2).
+So far she’s up to 26, including events in Raleigh, Durham, Chicago, Savannah, Atlanta, Nashville, Las Vegas, New York City, Charleston, Oakland, Norfolk, Kansas City (MO), Texas, Oklahoma, Maryland, Wisconsin, Minnesota, New Jersey, Maine (which totally counts even though no one else showed up), Ohio, Florida, West Virginia, Indiana, Kentucky, Hawaii (times 2), and Washington.

 Plus the District of Columbia, just for good measure.